Install /e/OS on a SHIFT SHIFT6mq - “axolotl”

 * Your axolotl with Google Android has a Security Patch Level saying 2022-10-03 or October 3rd, 2022.

-* The /e/OS build available says: /e/OS build : S stable (Security patch: 2022-06-05)
+* The /e/OS build available says: /e/OS build : S official (Security patch: 2022-06-05)

 * In this example, the /e/OS build has an older Security Patch level than the origin, so the anti-roll back protection will trigger, even if the /e/OS version runs on a more recent version of AOSP.
 In this example, you will brick your phone.